 Christ Church School, usually known as the Little School, was not the nearest infants' school to our house but perhaps my parents chose it because it was a Church of England school with its own rather splendid church right next door.
 Curious really: there was I, the son of a Methodist mother and a lapsed Roman Catholic father, now starting his education in a C of E school.

 This is Mark Street, off Thornes Lane, in 2008.
 The quiet, tree-lined street of the 1940s is no more.
-Christ Church Church of England School was in the right foreground behind the modern metal fence and the church was immediately beyond at the top end of Mark Street.
+Christ Church School was in the right foreground behind the modern metal fence and the church was immediately beyond at the far end of Mark Street.
 The vicarage was on the left hand side of Mark Street but there is now no trace of it.

-I was crying when Mum left me outside the school at 9am on that first morning and I seem to remember Mum was also in tears.
+I was crying when Mum left me outside the school just before 9am on that first morning and I seem to remember Mum was also in tears.
 It was the first time in my life that I had been separated from both Mum and Dad at the same time.
 I also remember how reluctant I was to leave when Mum came back to take me home for dinner three hours later.
 By then, I'd had a thoroughly enjoyable time and had made some new friends.
-That afternoon and every day thereafter, I made my way to and from school unescorted, as most of the other children did, whatever the weather, however dark the winter mornings and evenings, or the summer mornings in Double British Summer Time when local time was GMT +2 hours.
+That afternoon and every day thereafter, I made my way to and from school unescorted, as most of the other children did, whatever the weather, however dark the winter mornings and evenings.

 There were two classes.
 The first year children were in Class 1 and used the main hall for all activities; Class 2 pupils used a much smaller room at the back of the building.
 Every child sat at a desk for 'proper' lessons but those in Class 1 often pushed all the desks to one side for recreational activities such as indoor games and model-making with brightly coloured sticks of Plasticine.
 The Plasticine sticks had been used and re-used so often, probably since before the outbreak of war, that most of the stuff was in the form of irregular, multi-coloured lumps rather than single-coloured strips.
 However, that didn't spoil the fun and, very occasionally, one of the teachers arrived with a pack of half a dozen sticks of new Plasticine.
 Looking back, I think some children must have remained in Class 1 for the whole time they were at the Little School; certainly there were always fewer children in Class 2 than in Class 1.
 They were, I suppose, what today would be called the low-achievers.